Consequence of total lepton number violation in strongly magnetized iron white dwarfs: Introduction

 For the weak reaction (\ref{EMEPC}) with the rate proportional to the square of a small neutrino mass to be detectable, it has to take place in a bulk of the stellar body with a well understood background.
-It is allowed energetically when the Fermi energy $E_{\,\mathrm{F}}$ of the electron gas is larger than the threshold energy $\Delta^{\beta\beta}_Z$ given by the mass difference between the final and the initial nuclei plus the positron mass.
-However, in the WDs, the threshold energy of the inverse beta decay $\Delta^\beta_Z$ is smaller than $\Delta^{\beta\beta}_Z$ + $m_\mathrm{e}c^2$ ($m_\mathrm{e}$ is the electron mass and $c$ is the light velocity).
-Since usually $\Delta^\beta_{Z-1}\,<\,\Delta^\beta_Z$, two successive decays \cite{EES,ST,RRRX}
+It is allowed energetically when the Fermi energy $E_{\,\mathrm{F}}$ of the electron gas is larger than the threshold energy $\Delta^{\beta\beta}_Z$ given by the mass difference between the final and the initial nuclei plus the electron mass.
+However, as it can be seen from Table \ref{tab:pon}, in the WDs consisting of the even-even nuclei the threshold energy of the inverse beta decay $\Delta^\beta_Z$ is smaller than $\Delta^{\beta\beta}_Z$ + $m_\mathrm{e}c^2$ ($m_\mathrm{e}$ is the electron mass and $c$ is the light velocity).
+Since usually $\Delta^\beta_{Z-1}\,<\,\Delta^\beta_Z$, two successive decays \cite{EES,ST,RRRX,BK1,BS}

-proceed, unless all $(A,Z)$ nuclei transform to $(A,Z-2)$ nuclei, and the reaction (\ref{EMEPC}) cannot occur.
-So, the only chance to have the reaction (\ref{EMEPC}) in the bulk of compact objects are the SMWDs, where it can hold \mbox{$E_{\,\mathrm{F}}$ $>$ $\Delta^{\beta\beta}_Z$ + $m_\mathrm{e}c^2$} due to the presence of the strong magnetic field.